Greg Mason Burns

 Redirecting the Message

 Redirecting the Message: A Definition Redirecting the Message is an art project that revolves around misinformation and communication bias.
-I take images, words, and objects and re-purpose them into other forms so that a new message is created from the old one.
+Explicitly, I take images, words, and objects and re-purpose them into other forms so that a new message is created from the old one.
 This is a part of my Reception Theory project, which relates to communication and interpretation.
 Therefore, the purpose is to show how one message can easily be changed to mean something different.
 In other words, information is easily re-purposed to fit the communicator's agenda.
 As a result, the audience must decide what is real or not.
-What to Look For For instance, if...
+What to Look For For instance,...

 Public Murals Brunswick ME